 Me, stirring: “So Mum, where does the proverbial village idiot live in Boaventura?
 They say every village has one.”

 Mum: “Village idiot you ask?
 Village idiot?
 It’s village idiots!
 They’re all over.
 Haven’t you noticed?
 They’re falling out of the houses, they’re crawling over the fields, climbing up the valleys and into mountains.
 They pollute the landscape.
 They come here to your aunt’s house at nine in the morning and start pissing it up.
 The only reason you haven’t heard them yet is that she’s sold out her five vats of wine this year, else they’d be there.
 By ten in the morning they’re drunk and loud and start talking rubbish-rubbish-stupid-stupid-dirty-dirty.
 They are a bunch of mal educados (ill-breds).
 Your father of course joins them at times.
 For entertainment he says.
 Ha!
 I keep threatening to leave.
 No-one believes me.
 But I’m leaving, one of these days I’ll be gone forever.
 Just you wait.
-I’ve told your father I can’t take this anymore.
+I’ve told your father I can’t take this any longer.
 I’m going straight back to the Free State.
 They’ll all wake up one morning and I’ll be gone, they’ll see.

 Me: “Yes mother.”